Skip to main content

 We cannot process incomplete applications.
 Incomplete applications will be rejected and returned.

-If your application is rejected because it is incomplete, we will endeavour to let you know what information was missing to enable you to resubmit it should you wish.
+If your application is rejected because it is incomplete, we will let you know what information was missing to enable you to resubmit it should you wish.

-If you need to amend your application, you will have to confirm this in writing and we will tell you if your amendment can be accepted.
+If you need to amend your application, you will have to confirm this in writing, and we will tell you if your amendment can be accepted.
+This will need to be discussed and arranged with the allocated registration manager.

-Amendments will cause delay and may mean that we are not able to process your application within 16 weeks of accepting a fully completed application.
+Amendments will cause a delay and may mean that we are not able to process your application.
+We may also require further information to include these changes.

-If the changes to the application are substantial, you will have to make a new application.
+If the changes to the application are substantial, you will have to make a new application with a full fee.

 Stage 3 Section 1 – How we assess your application